j-sprague/emessageme/README.md

 # emessageme
-Android Email-Like Messaging app powered by Firebase
+Android Email-Like Messaging app powered by Firebase.

+When deploying, you must generate your own "google-services.json" file from creating a new Firebase project.

+## TODO

+* Improve "replyTo" function.
+(Instead of duplicating message text from original message, associate it with Message IDs)

-## Requirements
+## Features

 * Mailbox:
   * List of messages sent/received by current logged in user.
 Consider color coding sent/received messages